pzzd/thinking-about-deep-learning/10_data_preparation.md

 Cross validation is done on a loop, with a different fold removed each time for validation data.
 In each iteration, compute a new transformation for that iteration's training set.

 Most libraries take care of this issue for you in their cross-validation routines.

+## Transformations that shrink the dataset

+A new, smaller dataset is created from the original training data.
+You can shrink the dataset to improve speed and accuracy when training.
+Going faster means you can train more for a given amount of time.

+- Feature selection or feature filtering is throwing out redundant, irrelevant, or unhelpful features.
+Useless data should go, but also almost useless data (e.g., two closely correlated features can be reduced to just one of them).
+- Dimensionality reduction is combining features so that one feature does the work of two.
+It works for features that are closely related without being redundant (e.g. BMI vs weight and height).